Visit the institution website for COVID‑19 updates

-Founded in 1846 as the Leeds Government School of Art and Design, Leeds Arts University has built an international reputation as one of the UK’s leading art and design education institutions.
+Founded in 1846 as the Leeds Government School of Art and Design, Leeds Arts University has built an international reputation as one of the UK’s leading creative arts education institutions.

-The University offers MA courses in Creative Practice, Curation Practices, Fine Art, Graphic Design, Creature Design, Graphic Novel and Photography, all delivered by expert tutors who are all highly experienced in their creative field.
+The University offers MA courses in Creative Practice, Curation Practices, Fine Art, Graphic Design, Creature Design, Graphic Novel, Animation, Illustration, Digital Fashion, Worldbuilding and Photography, all delivered by expert tutors who are all highly experienced in their creative field.